NickTech03/NickTech03/README.md

 ## 🚀 About Me
 - 🌱 Currently learning **IT Fundamentals** via CourseCareers
 - 🖥️ Exploring **, Hardware, Networking, Cybersecurity, and Operating Systems**
-- 🛠️ Hands-on practice through labs (Virtual Machines, Ticketing Systems, Active Directory, etc)
+- 🛠️ Hands-on practice through labs (Virtual Machines, Ticketing Systems, Active Directory, VPNs, DNS, Network File Sharing & etc)
-- 🎯 Goal: Build a strong IT foundation and grow into an **IT Support/HelpDesk or Cybersecurity** job
+- 🎯 Goal: Build a strong IT foundation and grow into an **IT profession or Cybersecurity** job

----

-## 🔧 Tools & Technologies
-- Operating Systems: Windows & Linux
-- Virtualization: Azure
-- Documentation: Awsome Screen Recorder/Screenshot & GitHub

 ---